-The changes adopted by these new regulations will become effective six months after their publication in the Federal Register.
-Eighteen months after publication, both new construction and alterations will be required to be in compliance with the regulations' standards.
+The changes adopted by these new regulations will become effective on March 15, 2011, six months after they were published in the Federal Register.
+Eighteen months after publication, on March 15, 2012, both new construction and alterations will be required to be in compliance with the regulations' standards.
 Those entities that were required to comply with the 1991 Standards for Accessible Design (1991 Standards) during any new construction or alteration of facilities or elements, but that have not done so by 18 months after the publication date of the final rule, must comply with the 2010 Standards for Accessible Design.
-The new regulations are anticipated to be published in the Federal Register in September 2010.